 ~ Order bridesmaid dresses.

 ~ Start planning honeymoon.

-~ Send save-the-date cards (FREE DESIGN when Charleston Wedding Photos do your Engagements!
+~ Send save-the-date cards (FREE DESIGN when Charleston Wedding Photographers do your Engagements!
 This is a particularly good idea if you're marrying during a tourist or holiday season or having a destination wedding.

 ~ Attend pre-wedding counseling, if required.